jseverijn3k/django_htmx/README.md

 * use a Django onboarding page that is shown directly after a user signsup

 # Comments and replies -> in Post app
-* Comments model -> with create, read and delete (only own comments) functionality
+* Comments model -> with create, read and delete (only own comments) functionality.
+  * for the create Django Forms is used
 * Replies (to comments) model -> with create, read and delete (only own replies) functionality
+  * for the create Django Forms is used
-* show author next to comments and replies
+* show author next to comments and replies -> and linkl to the user profile

 # Likes
 * use HTMX